sim0njo/docs/docs/Phc2MqttV5.md

 - **Input Buttons**:

-Are defined on an input channel and are advertised as 'button' component with following properties and methods.
+Are defined on a spare/vitrual input channel and are advertised as 'button' component with following properties and methods.

 Properties:
 -- **icon**: overrides the default icon linked to the entity, select one from the list found when clicking on the entity in Home Assistant dashboard -> Settings -> Icon